ljakimczuk/computer-science-experiments/lcm-proof.md

 R2': kX = lY + t
 $$

-This would show that at the end, when the algorithm terminates, we get $kX = Y$, and so the common multiple.
+This would show that at the end, when the algorithm terminates, we get $kX = lY$, and so the common multiple.
 What it does not show is that $kY$ is actually the lowest one possible.

 This is where I met the first obstacle.
 Under the assumption of the algorithm working correctly, I couldn't wrap my head around to build an intuition of why it works.
 It looks like LCM is computed as co-product of GCD calculations, and I felt in order to find the suitable $t$ and prove the found multiple is the lowest, I need to understand what is going on, so I started dissecting $u$ and $v$.